betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 The idea of this mindset is not to be annoyed at having to spend a couple of hours fixing a bug, but to see it as an opportunity to learn how to become better at programming, debugging, or essentially anything else.
-To learn something about how *I* work and how I can work around my own limitations.
-To see cracked ribs as an opportunity to understand that slipping on ice happens, but that it doesn't have to have grave consequences if one anticipates that it does and guards against it.
+To learn something about how *you* work and how you can work around your own limitations.
+To see cracked ribs as an opportunity to understand that slipping on ice happens, but that it doesn't have to have grave consequences if one anticipates it and guards against it.